pmcarlton/termal/manuscript/rev-req-response.md

+Dear Editors,

+Thank you for the constructive and insightfule comments.
+Please find my responses blow.

 > The authors present a new tool for visualisation of multiple sequence alignments
 > from the terminal.
 As the authors note, although other tools have already been
 > developed for this specific purpose, their tool does offer a convenient and fast